fahdkmsft/azureml-previews/previews/interactive-job/README.md

 ## Overview
 ML model training usually requires lots of experimentation and iterations.
-With the new AzureML interactive job experience, data scientists can now use CLI v2 or AzureML Studio Portal to quickly reserve their required compute resources with custom environment, access the job container via different training applications including **Jupyter, JupyterLab, TensorBoard, and VS Code** (VS Code will be available in August) to iterate on training scripts, monitor the training progress or debug the job remotely like they usually do on their local machines.
+With the new AzureML interactive job experience, data scientists can now use CLI v2 or AzureML Studio Portal to quickly reserve their required compute resources with custom environment, access the job container via different training applications including **JupyterLab, TensorBoard, and VS Code** to iterate on training scripts, monitor the training progress or debug the job remotely like they usually do on their local machines.

 Interactive training is supported on **AzureML Compute Cluster**, **Automatic Compute**, and **Azure Arc-enabled Kubernetes Cluster** and will be available on Compute Instance in later release.